mech/Notes/HR/jobline.md

 2. How does this affect the user?
 3. Why is it better than the alternatives?
 What set the solution apart so people can agree with you?

+## Content Strategy

+Work with content strategist to overhaul the taxonomy and information architecture of Jobline.

 ## BOTS